 In terms of post processing of the RAW files used to produce the images in this article I used DxO OpticsPro 10.
 For the most part I used the default settings in OpticsPro 10, but made some adjustments to ClearView, setting it to 40; I took highlights to -20; added some Microcontrast to 10; and adjusted the Lens Softness settings to 1.21 in Global and 70 in Detail.

 I’ve found that lizard images tend to have a lot of subtle highlight and mid-tone details so taking the highlights down can really help the overall look of an image.
 These settings are obviously image and camera specific and if you are an OpticsPro 10 user your adjustments will likely be different than what I used.

 I then exported a DNG file into CS6 and Nik Suite for additional adjustments as required.
 These will vary based on the camera used as well as the nuances in each subject image.
 Typically I make additional adjustments with highlights, shadows, contrast and black/white levels in CS6.
 I find that I can get more precise final adjustments using CS6 rather than trying to get everything spot on with OpticsPro 10.
-I suppose if I practiced more with OpticsPro 10 I may be able to avoid these final tweaks in CS6, but I am very comfortable with my existing process so I don’t mind staying with what is working for me.
+I suppose if I practised more with OpticsPro 10 I may be able to avoid these final tweaks in CS6, but I am very comfortable with my existing process so I don’t mind staying with what is working for me.
 If needed I may make some minor adjustments in Nik Suite, and if I do it is often with Viveza 2.